Types of Bonds in India

 Government bonds are issued by the state and central governments.

-Example of a government bond: In Jan 2023, the Govt of India issued 6.89% GS 2025, a 2 year bond with interest rate of 6.89% and maturity date 16th Jan 2025.
+Example of a government bond: In Jan 2023, the Govt of India issued 6.89% GS 2025, a 2-year bond with an interest rate of 6.89% and a maturity date of 16th Jan 2025.

 Corporate bonds

 As compared to government bonds, corporate bonds are considered to be riskier.
 This is because the company issuing the bonds has to generate revenue and profit to be able to pay interest to the bondholders.
-Generation of revenue and profits is subject to many external factors that the company may not have control over.
+The generation of revenue and profits is subject to many external factors that the company may not have control over.

 Even within corporate bonds, PSU bonds are considered to be safer than bonds issued by private companies.
 This is because PSUs are owned and enjoy support from the government.